NI to repeat 'hunger' from record win

 Thursday's rampant victory over North Macedonia, coupled with England's 1-0 victory over Austria, keeps Northern Ireland's World Cup dream firmly in their own hands.

-Kenny Shiels' side sit third in Group D at the halfway stage of qualifying and are level on points with higher-ranked Austria, but are two behind on goal difference.
+Kenny Shiels' side sit third at the halfway stage of qualifying and are level on points with higher-ranked Austria, but two behind on goal difference.

-The return fixture with the Macedonians is their final of 2021 before a big year which will see fixtures in April against Austria and England before Euro 2022 next summer.
+The return fixture with the Macedonians is their final game of 2021 before a big year which will see fixtures in April against Austria and England and then Euro 2022 next summer.

-With the north Belfast stadium sold out for the second game in a row, the first time that has happened for NI's women's team, Hamilton adds it is important to keep momentum building into 2022.
+With the north Belfast stadium also sold out for the second game in a row - the first time that has happened for NI's women's team - Hamilton says it is important to keep momentum building into 2022.

 "It is superb being able to sell it out twice and build on the momentum from the Austria game.
 Hopefully we can put in a solid performance and get another win for the fans," added the 25-year-old.